tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 ![Final result](/img/k8s-reverse-proxy/proxyresult.png)

-I hope you find this technique interesting and usefull in your kubernetes migrations.
+I hope you find this technique interesting and useful in your kubernetes migrations.